mongodb/docs/source/administration/monitoring.rst

 MongoDB contains a database profiling system that can help identify inefficient queries and operations.
-Enable the profiler by setting the :dbcommand:`profile` value using one of the following command in the :program:`mongo` shell.
-These functions are equivalent:
+Enable the profiler by setting the :dbcommand:`profile` value using the following command in the :program:`mongo` shell:

 .. code-block:: javascript

-   db.runCommand( { profile: 1 } )
    db.setProfilingLevel(1)

 The following profiling levels are available: